parallel-markets/handbook/work/coordination.md

 ## Communications Tools
 Since we're [working asynchronously](#asynchronous-work), we need the ability to effectively communicate without relying on lots of [meetings](#ad-hoc-meetings).
 We use each of the following to aid in our communication.

+:warning: You should [never use SMS for business communication](/security/awareness/#text-messages-iphone), even with colleagues.

 ### Slack
 Our Slack workspace is one of the main ways we communicate.
 In general, we prefer: